 AI is the ability of a computer program to learn and think.
 The way they are programmed enables them to learn, analyse, infer and apply.
 With some countries now moving to allow AI systems to own patents, this field is about to disrupt intellectual property ownership as we understand it.

-2. Blockchain & Cryptocurrencies and Future Law
+2. Blockchain & Cryptocurrencies Law

 Let’s say Svetlana borrows 10,000 rupees from me.
 She is supposed to return it in a week but doesn’t.
 I remind her but she has conveniently “forgotten” about it.
 What can I do?
 Nothing, except never lending her anything ever again!
 True story.